Bridging arXiv astrophysics and backyard stargazing

 "I built this as a personal bridge between two things I love: rigorous science and the very unrigorous joy of looking up at night.
 If an LLM can hold the math steady while I hold the wonder, everyone gets to read the good stuff."

-AstroReader is an independent, self-funded project currently in beta.
-Feedback from the waitlist directly shapes what gets built next.
+AstroReader is an independent, self-funded project currently in public beta.
+Feedback from readers directly shapes what gets built next.